DSStoffer/dsstoffer.github.io/README.md

  &#10024;  [FUN WITH ASTSA](https://github.com/nickpoison/astsa/blob/master/fun_with_astsa/fun_with_astsa.md) has many demonstrations of `astsa` capabilities

-&#10024;  All the R code used in [Time Series Analysis and Its Applications](https://github.com/nickpoison/tsa4/blob/master/textRcode.md)
+&#10024;  All the R code used in [Time Series Analysis and Its Applications](https://github.com/nickpoison/tsa5/blob/master/textRcode.md) (edition 5)

 &#10024;  All the R code used in [Time Series: A Data Analysis Approach Using R](https://github.com/nickpoison/tsda/blob/main/Rcode.md)